-Having needed a heart transplant Emma Miller (Makenzie Vega) is fortunate enough to get the call when a matching organ comes up.
-But after surgery and back home recuperating Emma starts looking in to who the donor was.
-Much to her surprise she discovers that the donor was her cousin who according to the official reports committed suicide in her car.
-Despite under orders to not over exert herself and her mum trying to control her, Emma sets about trying to uncover what really happened to her cousin who had been carrying on with a wealthy married man.
+Having needed a heart transplant Emma Miller (Makenzie Vega - The Assault) is fortunate enough to get the call when a matching organ suddenly comes up.
+But after surgery, and having returned home to recuperate, Emma starts looking in to who the donor was.
+Much to her surprise she discovers that the donor was her own cousin who according to the official reports committed suicide in her car.
+Despite under orders to not over exert herself, and her mum trying to control her, Emma sets about trying to uncover what really happened to her cousin who she learns had been having an affair with a wealthy married man.

 Now in fairness I am being a bit harsh on "Heart of Murder" because what it does serve up is a big question mark over who and why.
 On one hand you begin to wonder whether Emma's cousin was murdered because she would be a perfect match when it came to organ donation.
-But then when you meet Seth who is a bit of a bad boy and has a slight chip on his shoulder when it comes to wealth leading you to wonder whether he was involved.
-And then we learn that Emma's cousin was seeing a married man and of course you wonder whether he did it to silence her.
+But then when you meet Seth, who is a bit of a bad boy and has a slight chip on his shoulder when it comes to wealth, you are led to wonder whether he was involved.
+And then we learn that Emma's cousin was having an affair with a married man and of course you wonder whether he did it to silence her.
 It is the movie's only real strength because of course Emma, who every once in a while gets a chest pain from over exertion, ends up in danger the deeper she looks into things.

-What this all boils down to is that "Heart of Murder", or what ever you chose to call it, is a pretty routine made for TV thriller where a young woman investigating something ends up in danger.
+What this all boils down to is that "Heart of Murder", or what ever you chose to call it, is simply a routine made for TV thriller where a young woman investigating something ends up in danger.
 Its one real strength is that it offers up various suspects with various motives but even then it never manages to become memorable.